goetting/ez-react/README.md

 # Usage

-ezReact.connectClass expects a component and an Object that maps state namespaces to event handlers.
+ezReact.connectClass expects a component and an Object that maps state namespaces to an array of state value keys.
-An event handler is called after ezFlux updates the state that was specified as its key.
-It will receive the updated ezFlux.state as well as the current props given from its parent.
-Its return value will be assigned to the component.
+Should the state namespace update, ezFlux will call an event handler to update the given component with the keys from the list given.

 Assume an ezFlux instance with ezReact in your app.js: